junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Cas blinks, then answers with a straight face, "We're not going to make all of them our birthdays, are we?
 It might become too many."

 Dean laughs.
-He laughs so hysterically that he untangles his legs and curls up like a ball, the sound of laugh trembling and vibrating in his chest, shaking the bed.
+He laughs so hysterically that he untangles his legs and curls up like a ball, the sound of his laugh trembling and vibrating in his chest, shaking the bed.
 "There I was, thinking it's just about cakes and balloons --"

 "-- Shit.
 The cake."
 Dean's laugh jolts to a stop.